-We have concluded that there continues to be a low risk of modern slavery and/or human trafficking within our supply chain, however it is important that we continue to monitor this risk.
+We have concluded that there continues to be a low risk of modern slavery and/or human trafficking within our supply chain.
+Notwithstanding this we continue to monitor this risk given its importance.

-In the event that we should become aware of a case of modern slavery or human trafficking occurring within our supply chain, we would take appropriate action which may include terminating the contract with the supplier.
+In the event that we should become aware of a case of modern slavery or human trafficking occurring within our supply chain, we would take appropriate action which, following investigation, may include terminating the contract with the supplier.